ig3/srf/README.md

  * The percentage of correct (not 'Again') responses to mature cards in the past 14 days
  * The number of cards due and overdue (due more than 24 hours ago)
- * The number of new cards seen in the past 24 hours and the number remaining to be seen.
+ * The number of new cards seen and the limit on new cards for the past 24 hours
  * The time until the next card is due
  * A histogram of study time per hour through past and next 24 hours